straz/artificialtrust/_articles/assholes.md

 to cancer as an "asshole" of a disease.

-The people who confront assholes &mdash; people whose lives are harmed by con men and corrupt politicians who lie, cheat, and steal &mdash;
+The people who confront assholes &mdash; people whose lives are harmed by con men, bullies, and corrupt politicians who lie, cheat, and steal &mdash;
 I've heard them refer to those assholes as "a cancer" on society.

 ### It's an inside job